SpeeJRodgers2/PortfolioProjects/Walmart_Store_Sales_Analysis/Walmart_Store_Sales_Analysis_README.md

 ![Weekly Sales Vs. Unemployment Relationships](https://github.com/SpeeJRodgers2/PortfolioProjects/blob/main/Walmart_Store_Sales_Analysis/Charts/Weekly%20Sales%20Vs.%20Unemployment%20Relationships.png)

-Analysis

-Conclusion Stuff
+Lastly, let's go over the relationship between weekly sales and unemployment.
+It should be pretty straightforward... right?
+Actually, YES!
+This relationship had the second strongest correlation on the very first chart, and this chart above definitely confirms that!
+The correlation is negative, so they should have an inverse relationship.
+This is clearly shown by looking at the red and yellow columns.
+When weekly sales are above average, the unemployment rate is usually below average (~53% of the time).
+When weekly sales are below average, the unemployment rate is usually above average (~59% of the time).
+People don't have money to spend when they don't have a job.

+I learned a good bit from this project, and I hope you can take something away from my data analysis as-well.
 Further analysis could be done by looking at the direction of these numbers instead of whether they are above or below their averages to find more insights.
+Feel free to try obseerving those insights with this data.
+I'll be moving onto to my next project.
+Thank you so much for reading!